Israel, Palestinian officials to meet over surge in violence

 Palestinians who oppose any official engagement with Israel said they would protest the meeting, while the Islamic militant Hamas group, which rules the Gaza Strip criticized the meeting.

 It’s not clear what the talks might achieve.
 Israel has pledged to continue fighting militants in the West Bank where the Palestinian Authority often has little control.
 Israel also is led by a far-right government with members that oppose concessions to the Palestinians and favor settlement construction on occupied lands sought by the Palestinians for a future state.
-Last week, Israeli officials advanced over 7,000 new settlement homes in the occupied West Bank, according to activist groups that attended the planning meeting.
+Last week, Israeli officials approved the building of over 7,000 new settlement homes in the occupied West Bank, according to activist groups that attended the planning meeting.

-Violence between Israelis and Palestinians has surged since Israel stepped up raids on West Bank cities, towns and villages following a spate of Palestinian attacks last spring.
+Violence between Israelis and Palestinians has surged since Israel stepped up raids across the West Bank following a spate of Palestinian attacks last spring.
 The bloodshed has spiked this year, with more than 60 Palestinians killed in the West Bank and east Jerusalem, according to a tally by The Associated Press.
-Palestinian attacks against Israelis have killed 11 people.
+Palestinian attacks against Israelis have killed 11 people in 2023.

 Israel says the raids are meant to dismantle militant networks and thwart future attacks.
-The Palestinians say the further entrench Israel’s 55-year open-ended occupation of lands they want for a future state, as well as undermine their own security forces.
+The Palestinians say Israel is further entrenching its 55-year open-ended occupation of lands they want for a future state, as well as undermine their own security forces.

 Ramadan this year coincides with the weeklong Jewish holiday of Passover and worshippers from both faiths are expected to flock to the holy sites in Jerusalem’s Old City, which are often a flashpoint for violence between the sides.
 Clashes erupted at a key Jerusalem holy site last year and tensions at the site helped spark an 11-day war with Hamas militants in the Gaza Strip in 2021.